brimdata/zed/docs/formats/zjson.md

 e.g., the [zq](https://github.com/brimdata/zed/tree/main/cmd/zq) CLI command
 writes its ZJSON output as lines of NDJSON.

-The MIME type `application/x-zjson` is used by the of the [Zed lake service](../lake/service-api.md) to indicate ZJSON objects framed as NDJSON.

 ## 4. Example

 Here is an example that illustrates values of a repeated type,